nasa/api-docs/source/index.md

 ## How Do I See My Current Usage?

-Your can check your current rate limit and usage details by inspecting the `X-RateLimit-Limit` and `X-RateLimit-Remaining` HTTP headers that are returned on every API response.
+You can check your current rate limit and usage details by inspecting the `X-RateLimit-Limit` and `X-RateLimit-Remaining` HTTP headers that are returned on every API response.
 For example, if an API has the default hourly limit of 1,000 request, after making 2 requests, you will receive this HTTP header in the response of the second request:

 `X-RateLimit-Remaining: 998`